 What is a business account for?

-A business bank account is an account that is used for all business transactions.
+A business account is an account that is used for all business transactions.
 With it, you can make payments for corporate services, business trips, and vendors, pay your employees, and accept money for goods and services.

 As a rule, a merchant account only exists to accept payments – you can’t withdraw earned money from it, but these funds are later transferred to your business account, which you can now use.
-It takes from a couple of days to a week to transfer money from merchant to business account, the time depends on a bank you work with.
+It takes from a couple of days to a week to transfer money from merchant to business bank account, the time depends on the bank you work with.

 In other cases, just use a business account for salary payouts and other expenses.
 But why not use a personal account for that?
 There are several reasons:

 - You don’t want to mix your finances with corporate ones, at one point you risk running short with one of these things;

 - Another reason you don’t want to mix personal and company money is taxes.
 Dealing with taxes is already exhausting, so why make the process even more complicated by figuring out which were your business and personal expenses;